untra/polyglot/README.md

 still link to *french* pages.

 ## How It Works
-This plugin makes modifications to existing Jekyll classes and modules, namely `Jekyll::Convertible`, `Jekyll::StaticFile` and `Jekyll::Site`.
+This plugin makes modifications to existing Jekyll classes and modules, namely `Jekyll::StaticFile` and `Jekyll::Site`.
 These changes are as lightweight and slim as possible.
 The biggest change is in `Jekyll::Site.process`.
 Polyglot overwrites this method to instead spawn a seperate thread for each language you intend to process the site for.
-Each of those threads calls the original `Jekyll::Site.process` method with it's language in mind, ensuring your website scales to support any number of languages, while building all of your site languages simultaneously.
+Each of those threads calls the original `Jekyll::Site.process` method with its language in mind, ensuring your website scales to support any number of languages, while building all of your site languages simultaneously.

 `Jekyll::Site.process` is the entrypoint for the Jekyll build process.
 Take care whatever other plugins you use do not also attempt to overwrite this method.
-You will have problems.
+You may have problems.

-## Dependencies

-*Jekyll 2.5.3:* This plugin requires gem `'listen', '>= 3.0.0'`.
-This shouldn't be a problem for most projects.

-*Jekyll 3.0:* No dependencies needed, as Jekyll 3.0 already uses `listen (~> 3.0)`.

 ## Features
 This plugin stands out from other I18n Jekyll plugins.